-Will the use of an interest free overdraft from the Reserve Bank cause inflation?
+Will the use of funds interest free from the Reserve Bank cause inflation?

-No, the use of this overdraft money from the Reserve Bank will replace the use of an overdraft facility or loan previously sourced from a private banking institution.
+No, the use of money from the Reserve Bank will replace loans previously sourced from a private banks and other financial institutions.

 Interest cost contributes significantly to the price of goods.